 The reserve ratio – also known as bank reserve ratio, bank reserve requirement, or cash reserve ratio – is the percentage of deposits a financial institution must hold in reserve as cash.
-The central bank is the only institution that determines the amount of reserve ratio.
+The central bank is the institution that determines the required amount of reserve ratio.
 A bank’s reserve usually consists of money it has and is held in its vault.
 Banks also have cash kept in their account at the central bank.

 Breaking Down the Reserve Ratio